 Its sturdy construction consists of cast iron which is a quality durable material.
 The US wooden stove is a wonderful addition to that home stove that doubles as cooking.

 Read other reviews about wood stove, they make it look easy like buying a potato.

-I couldn't agree further.... but I believe there is a lot that you need to know before you commit to buying a stove.
+I couldn't agree further.... but I believe there is a lot that you need to know before you commit to buying the best wood stove.
 Here is a list of things that you need to look for in a stove before you buy one:

 You want to look at the construction of the stove.
 Does it have durable material that can last long?
 When looking at the material, check of the heat loss.

 Most wood stove come in two materials: welded steel or cast iron.
 Both have the same heating capabilities, the difference come in price and appearance of the oven.

 Cast irons have beautiful curves and creative designs, because of that their price will always go up.
 Welded steel are cheap and are plain looking.

 We have catalytic and non-catalytic combustion.
 Catalytic combustion consists of a smoky exhaust that goes through a ceramic honeycomb to produce a heat output.
 Most of these stoves have a bypass damper which is level-operated.

 Catalyst is prone to lots of damages and abuse.
 You will need to replace often.
 If used well it can last for six months.